yongcongwang/note/docs/Self-Driving/Planning/04_trajectory.md

 N = \frac{5}{k}
 $$

 The more segments we divide, the less degrees of polynomial we need.
+But $k$ may be $1$, so $5$ is a good choice.

+As for the timeline of problem, we can use

+- many relative timeline, which is good for

 ### Convex Optimization